uludag/nosql-biosets/readme.md

 * HGNC, genenames.org data files: http://www.genenames.org/cgi-bin/statistics,
   ftp://ftp.ebi.ac.uk/pub/databases/genenames/new/json/

-In addition to above indexers we have developed index scripts for sequence similarity search results either in BLAST xml2/json format or in SAM/BAM format, https://github.com/uludag/hspsdb-indexer
+In addition to above datasets we have developed index scripts for sequence similarity search results either in BLAST xml2/json format or in SAM/BAM format, https://github.com/uludag/hspsdb-indexer

-In the next stage of the project we want to implement sample scripts to query individual indexes as well as multiple indexes.
+In the next stage of the project we want to develop sample scripts to query individual indexes as well as multiple indexes.

 ### Notes on PMC articles